 Like many young people in the Lilongwe district of Malawi, 15-year-old Mkasauka Laitani is the child of smallholder farmers.
 And like many, her education suffered in the wake of economic difficulty.
-School is expensive, with money needed for uniforms and fees, and when the family struggled, she and her siblings left the classroom for the tobacco fields.
+School is expensive, with money needed for uniforms and fees, and when the family struggled, she and her siblings left the classroom for the tobacco fields, a hazardous form of child labor in most countries due to the heat, long hours and exposure to chemicals.
 Mkasauka was only in third grade.

 “[Mkasauka] and her brothers resorted to working on tobacco farms and doing other forms of piece work [day labor] to support our household,” Mkasauka’s mother, Juliana Laitani Mtewa, says.
 “We could not afford school development funds and decent uniforms for our children.”